4np/UitzendingGemist/README.md

 ## 7. Select the Build Device

-On the top left in Xcode click on the device the compiled program will be deployed to (see **5** in the screnshot above).
+On the top left in Xcode click on the device the compiled program will be deployed to (see **5** in the screenshot above).
 If your Apple TV 4 is properly connected you will be able to pick you Apple TV device (otherwise it will run in the Simulator).

 ## 8. Run the application